-The global proppants market is expected to grow at a CAGR of 9.97%, reaching a market size of US$14.317 billion in 2030 from US$8.902 billion in 2025.
+The global proppants market is forecast to grow at a CAGR of 9.9%, reaching USD 15.7 billion in 2031 from USD 9.8 billion in 2026.

 Proppants are tiny particles formed of a solid substance, usually sand or a synthetic ceramic material.
 During a fracturing treatment, a clean fracturing fluid is initially injected to establish an appropriate fracture width, followed by a combination of proppants and fracturing fluids (often referred to as slurry).
 Proppants are designed to fill the fracture area and are strong enough to hold the fracture walls apart, allowing a conductive channel to the wellbore to be maintained after the treatment is complete and the fracturing fluid has flowed off.